 On the Servers tab of the Server Manager page you enter records for all the SSH servers in the environment that will be inventoried or managed with the Keyfactor Bash Orchestrator.
 Each SSH server added here must have either the orchestrator installed on it or have had the remote install script for the orchestrator run on it, which sets up the machine for remote control by the orchestrator.
-For more information about the orchestrator, see Bash Orchestrator in the Keyfactor Orchestrators Installation and Configuration Guide.
+For more information about the orchestrator, see Bash Orchestrator in the Keyfactor Orchestrator Installation and Configuration Guide.

-You must create at least one server group before you can add SSH servers into the Keyfactor Command Management Portal (see SSH Server Groups on page 510).
+You must create at least one server group before you can add SSH servers into the Keyfactor Command Management Portal (see SSH Server Groups on page 542).

-Server Manager Click the help icon next to the page title to open the embedded web copy of the Keyfactor Command Reference Guide to this section.
-Field Comparison Value Hostname ~ is equal to ♥ SEA RCH ADVANCED The orchestrator name can be customized at installation time and does not ADD EDIT EDIT ACCESS DELETE necessarily need to match the hostname.
-Total: 7 REFRESH Hostname Owner Group Name Orchestrator Management Status Sync Schedule appsrvr158.keyexample.com KEYEXAMPLE\jsmith Server Group Three appsrvr158-SSH-A.keyexample.co Inventory and Publish Policy Every 1 hour appsrvr160.keyexample.com KEYEXAMPLE\jsmith Server Group Two appsrvr158-SSH-A.keyexample.co om Inventory Only Daily at 9:00 AM appsrvr161.keyexample.com KEYEXAMPLE\jsmith Server Group Three appsrvr158-SSH-A.keyexample.co m Inventory and Publish Policy Every 1 hour appsrvr162.keyexample.com KEYEXAMPLE\jsmith Server Group One appsrvr163-SSH-A.keyexample.co m Inventory and Publish Policy Every 30 minutes appsrvr163.keyexample.com KEYEXAMPLE\jsmith Server Group One appsrvr163-SSH-A.keyexample.co m Inventory and Publish Policy Every 30 minutes appsrvr79.keyexample.com KEYEXAMPLE\jsmith Server Group One appsrvr163-SSH-A.keyexample.co m Inventory and Publish Policy Every 30 minutes appsrvr80.keyexample.com KEYEXAMPLE\jsmith Server Group Two appsrvr163-SSH-A.keyexample.co om Inventory Only Daily at 9:00 AM
+Server Manager Manage SSH server groups, server Server Groups Servers Log the embedded w ext to the page title to open reb copy of the Keyfactor nce Guide to this section.
+Field Comparison Value Hostname ~ is equal to ♥ SEA RCH ADVANCED ADD EDIT EDIT ACCESS DELETE The orchestrator name can be customized at installation time and does not necessarily need to match the hostname.
+Total: 7 REFRESH Hostname Owner Group Name Orchestrator Management Status Sync Schedule appsrvr158.keyexample.com KEYEXAMPLE\jsmith Server Group Three appsrvr158-SSH-A.keyexample.co m Inventory and Publish Policy Every 1 hour appsrvr160.keyexample.com KEYEXAMPLE\jsmith Server Group Two appsrvr158-SSH-A.keyexample.co m Inventory Only Daily at 9:00 AM appsrvr161.keyexample.com KEYEXAMPLE\jsmith Server Group Three appsrvr158-SSH-A.keyexample.co m Inventory and Publish Policy Every 1 hour appsrvr162.keyexample.com KEYEXAMPLE\jsmith Server Group One appsrvr163-SSH-A.keyexample.co m Inventory and Publish Policy Every 30 minutes appsrvr163.keyexample.com KEYEXAMPLE\jsmith Server Group One appsrvr163-SSH-A.keyexample.co m Inventory and Publish Policy Every 30 minutes appsrvr79.keyexample.com KEYEXAMPLE\jsmith Server Group One appsrvr163-SSH-A.keyexample.co n Inventory and Publish Policy Every 30 minutes appsrvr80.keyexample.com KEYEXAMPLE\jsmith Server Group Two appsrvr163-SSH-A.keyexample.co m Inventory Only Daily at 9:00 AM